 Over the years, the SISSI conference became a favorite for our faculty and graduate students here in the School of Communication at the University of Northern Colorado.
 Upon professor Wright's retirement, we felt a great loss when there was no SISSI conference in the spring of 2016.
 We contacted Will and asked if he would be willing to pass the torch to us, and he thoughtfully turned over the reins.
 We have tried to keep intact as much of the original conference feel and structure as possible, e.g. keeping "The Image of (Something)" theme.
 Upon reflection, we rebranded the association as SASSI as a way to honor the long-standing title while simultaneously making it our own.

-While honoring the past, in some ways it is like starting over.
+While honoring the past, in some ways it was like starting over.
 Our inaugural theme in 2017 - The Image of Rebirth - reflected that regeneration.
 The two-year hiatus since the 2015 conference, coupled with a new name and new locale (in a town on the edge of the plains with no commercial airport and no nearby skiing) disrupted the established momentum of SISSI.
-We care deeply for this conference and, just as Will Wright and Steven Kaplan experienced more than 25 years ago, we hope it gains in popularity and grows in size.
+Just as Will Wright and Steven Kaplan experienced more than 25 years ago, we had a solid start with room for expansion.
+We are confident that SASSI will continue to gain in popularity and grow in size.

 We thank the SISSI founders for allowing us to carry the examinations and discussions of social imagery into its new era, and we look forward to welcoming you to Greeley, Colorado!